adibmahmud007/Bangla-RAG-Agent/README.md

     return chunks
 ```

-### Embedding Model Choice

-**Q: What embedding model did you use?
+### Q3: What embedding model did you use?
 Why did you choose it?
 How does it capture meaning?**

 **A:** I used **`paraphrase-multilingual-MiniLM-L12-v2`** because: